Scottish Widows Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Scottish Widows offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Scottish Widows and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I am Oil & Gas contractor looking to buy a home in London.
-My next step is to secure a mortgage preferably with Scottish Widows.
-Would it be wise to contact Scottish Widows directly or seek the help of a contractor specialist mortgage broker who is used to dealing with contractors and Scottish Widows.
+I am an IT contractor looking to buy a home in London.
+My next step is to secure a mortgage ideally with Scottish Widows.
+Am I best advised to contact Scottish Widows directly or seek the help of a contractor specialist mortgage broker who is used to dealing with contractors and Scottish Widows.

-What criteria does a mortgage lender (for example Scottish Widows) adopt to class a borrower as a contractor or self-employed.
-For instance does one have to own more than a particular percentage of a business?
+What criteria does a mortgage lender (for example Scottish Widows) adopt to class someone as a contractor or self-employed.
+For instance does one have to own over a particular percentage of a company?

 Find out how to order your redemption statement request from Scottish Widows